CyberKnife robotic radiosurgery for colorectal cancer

 The system’s sophisticated software allows us to track the tumor and continually adjust the radiation treatment to account for patient or tumor movement.

 Each treatment session lasts between 30 to 90 minutes for one to five days, depending on the location and type of tumor being treated.
-Patients can typically complete treatment in 1 to 5 days versus several weeks for traditional radiation therapy.
+Patients can typically complete treatment in one to five days versus several weeks for traditional radiation therapy.